 - WI: Worker Classification Compliance Law (S.B.
 672) (eff.
 1/1/11)

 In addition to state legislatures enacting new IC laws in the past decade, some municipalities, beginning in 2015, have enacted local ordinances governing independent contractors.
-Those laws are as follows:
+Those ordinances enacted during the above time frame are as follows: